 - Bottled water industry is not properly regulated

 - Bottled water industry threatens China’s groundwater and Asia’s glacial watersheds

 Whats worse, bottled water use is only further expected to grow if this image is anything to believe.

-While the Chinese government is taking action to protect its water resources, reduce plastic waste and improve public drinking water service, it also needs contribution from end users – both individuals and organizations – to move away from the convenience & lifestyle factors that bottled water involves.
+While the Chinese government is taking action to protect its water resources, reduce plastic waste and improve public drinking water service, contribution from individuals and businesses is essential to reduce waste caused by bottled water use.